Let’s face it: blogging isn’t just about blogging any more.

 Carrie Green of Female Entrepreneur Association has this down to a science.
 She and her team produce dozens of “quote images” with empowering quotes for women and women business owners in her brand style and post multiple images daily to her Facebook page.
 You might think this would get old, but not according to her numbers.
 I know I’ve seen this particular quote on her page multiple times, with multiple different images — yet look at the number of likes and shares she gets.
 Proof positive that doing what works — works.

-Take the next step and download my Create A Microcontent Plan worksheet for free.
+Take the next step and download my Create A Microcontent Plan worksheet from our resource library for free.
 Put time in your calendar right now to go through the worksheet and make a plan to create your own microcontent and up your social media game to play with the big brands.

 And if you found value in this post, please take a moment to use the buttons below to share it with your fellow entrepreneurs.
 They’ll thank you!